Sagar-Dhage995/Demo/README.md

 # Demo
-This is demo for git and github class.
+This is the demo for git and github class.